-Another option to avoid regular battery replacement is to go for a kinetic watch or a solar military watch.
+Another option to avoid regular battery replacement is to go for a solar military watch.
 Seiko and Citizen, for instance, use solar-powered batteries to recharge the cell.
 It converts not only sunlight but also light from weak sources, such as fluorescent lamps.
 You can expect the battery to last up to 10 years.

 A real military watch must be unnoticeable yet extremely functional.
 You will not find an army watch with expensive diamonds or colorful looks.
 When a soldier is in a combat mission, the ticker must be as much camouflaged as possible.

 That is why the wristwear comes mainly in army green, black, gray, or brown.
 Another thing helping a soldier to stay hidden, as well as for better reading, is the anti-reflective coating.

 Quartz movement is the most accurate and widespread timekeeping technology out of all the different watch movements available.

 Assaults and army exercises are quite often synchronized and coordinated, and sometimes a second can decide life or death.
 That is why automatic watches, which tend to lag a little in precision, are not that widespread in the military.

 The special sort of watch that possesses quartz timekeeping and makes use of radio waves to stay accurate is called an atomic watch.
 With regular updates from the atomic clock through the waves, the watch synchronizes the accuracy to a fraction of a second for the entire lifetime.